open-cloud/xos/gui/README.md

 ])
 ```

-It will automatically ad a `token` to all your request, eventually you can take advantage of some other services:
+It will automatically ad a `token` to all your requests, eventually you can take advantage of some other services:

 - **NoHyperlinks Interceptor**: will add a `?no_hyperlinks=1` to your request, to tell Django to return ids instead of links.
 - **XosApi** wrapper for `/xos` endpoints.